About Planned Giving

 Visit our Planned Giving Options page to view the many ways you can make a planned gift to MPR.

-Our development team is looking forward to partnering with you.
-We are here to serve and steward your intentions to support the programming you love by leaving your legacy with MPR, the largest arts and cultural institution in Minnesota.
+Our Planned Giving team looks forward to partnering with you.
+We are here to serve and steward your intentions to support the programming you love by leaving your legacy with MPR, Minnesota’s largest arts and cultural institution.

 Joseph K. Thiegs, J.D.